SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 New York

-New York requires a one hour noon-day period for factory workers unless the Labor Commissioner grants permission for a shorter period.
-For all other employees, a half an hour is required for shifters over six consecutive hours.
-For those whose day starts before 11:00 am and continues after 7:00 pm, an additional 20 minutes is required between 5:00 pm-7:00 pm.
+New York requires a one-hour noon-day period for factory workers unless the Labor Commissioner grants permission for a shorter period.
+For all other establishments and occupations, half an hour is required for shifts over six consecutive hours that extend over the noon-day meal period.

 North Dakota

-If desired, a half an hour between each shift that exceed five hours is allowed, unless a collective bargaining agreement waivers this.
+If desired, half an hour between each shift that exceeds five hours is allowed, unless a collective bargaining agreement waives this.
+This standard applies when two or more employees are on duty.

 Oregon

-Unless a collective bargaining agreement covers the employer, a half an hour relief from all work is required for each work period of six to eight hours.
-For a seven hour period, breaks must fall between the second and fifth hour.
-For a work period exceeding seven hours, a break must come between the third and sixth hour.
+Unless a collective bargaining agreement covers the employer, a half-hour relief from all work is required for each work period of six to eight hours.
+For a period of seven hours or less, breaks must fall between the second and fifth hours.
+For a work period exceeding seven hours, a break must come between the third and sixth hours.

 Rhode Island

-20 minutes for a meal time is required for every six hours of consecutive work and 30 minutes for every eight-hour shift.
+All employees must have 20 minutes for meal time for every six hours of consecutive work and 30 minutes for every eight-hour shift.

 Tennessee

-A half an hour of rest is required for each six consecutive hours of works.
+Half an hour of rest is required for every employee who works six consecutive hours or more.
 The break may not be taken within the first hour of work.
 This requirement does not apply to jobs that offer frequent break periods by nature.
-Employer and employee may sign an agreement to opt the employee out of his or her lunch break.

 Vermont

-While it offers no specifics, it states that employers must offer employees "reasonable opportunities" to rest, eat, and use the restroom during work hours.
+While it offers no specifics, the state requires that employers must offer employees "reasonable opportunities" to rest, eat and use the restroom during work hours.

 Washington

-A half an hour rest period is required for five consecutive hours of work, which must be taken after the second hour of work but before the fifth.
+A half-hour rest period is required for five or more consecutive hours of work, which must be taken after the second hour of work but before the fifth.
 If the employee is on duty during this, it is counted as work time.
-For employees who work an additional three hours for a normal work day are required to have another half an hour lunch period.
-The Director of Labor holds the right to change this requirement.

-Excluded industries are newspaper vendors or carriers, domestic or casual labor around private residences, sheltered workshop, and agricultural labor.
+Newspaper vendors or carriers, domestic or casual labor around private residences, sheltered workshops and agricultural labor are excluded.

 West Virginia